MauricioBrioG/C/homework/PIA/README.md

 --------------------------------------------------------------------------------------
 Welcome to the pet adoption system, what would you like to do?
 1. See the available dogs
-2. See the description of a dog
+2. See the description of our dogs
 3. Register a new member
 4. Adopt your partner